Rainy Day Activities in Greater Newcastle

 Fall in love with ART

 Discover Art, new and old at one of Newcastle’s famous art galleries.
 Did you know that Newcastle has more artists per capita than anywhere else in Australia?
 There’s always something happening from exhibitions to events.
-The Newcastle Art Gallery is currently undergoing a multi-million dollar refurbishment, but there are some incredible smaller and independent galleries in Newcastle from The Lock-Up to Cooks Hill Galleries, Watt Space Gallery, Lighthouse Arts, and Mitch Revs Gallery to name a few.
+The Newcastle Art Gallery is currently undergoing a multi-million dollar refurbishment, but there are some incredible smaller and independent galleries in Newcastle from The Lock-Up to Cooks Hill Galleries, Watt Space Gallery, Lighthouse Arts, The Art Project and Mitch Revs Gallery to name a few.
 Annually, Art is celebrated in Newcastle with the TINA “This is Not Art” Festival, The Big Picture Fest and Sculptures at Scratchley.

 Photo: Andreas Prodromou for Mitch Revs Gallery